-5673 Columbia Pike, Suite 100, Falls Church, VA 22041
+5673 COLUMBIA PIKE, SUITE 100, FALLS CHURCH, VIRGINIA 22041

-PH ---703/465-7432 www.pow-miafamilies.org
+PH ---703/465-7432 www.pow-miafamilies.org FAX ---703/465-7433

-FAX ---703/465-7433

-UPDATE: July 23, 2014
+UPDATE: July 7, 2014

-AMERICANS ACCOUNTED FOR: There are now 1,641 personnel listed by the Department of Defense (DoD) as missing and unaccounted-for from the Vietnam War, a number that just changed with release of the name of Colonel Thomas W. Dugan, USAF, listed as MIA in Laos on December 13, 1968.
-Colonel Dugan's remains were recovered June 6, 2012, and identified as part of a group ID on August 28, 2013.
-The number of Americans announced by DoD as returned and identified since the end of the Vietnam War in 1975 is now 942.
-Another 63 US personnel, recovered by the US and ID'd before the end of the war, bring the official total of US personnel accounted for from the Vietnam War to 1,005.
-Of the 1,641 missing and unaccounted-for personnel, 90% were lost in Vietnam or in areas of Cambodia and Laos under Vietnam's wartime control: Vietnam-1,275 (VN-469, VS-806); Laos-306; Cambodia-53; PRC territorial waters-7.
+AMERICANS ACCOUNTED FOR: There are still 1,642 personnel listed by the Department of Defense (DoD) as missing and unaccounted-for from the Vietnam War, a number that had not changed since October of last year until early March, and it has since remained the same.
+Most recently, the name of Captain Douglas Ferguson, USAF, listed as MIA in Laos on December 30, 1969, was released.
+Captain Ferguson's remains were recovered April 13, 2013, and identified February 14, 2014.
+The number of Americans announced by DoD as returned and identified since the end of the Vietnam War in 1975 is now 941.
+Another 63 US personnel, recovered by the US and ID'd before the end of the war, bring the official total of US personnel accounted for from the Vietnam War to 1,004.
+Of the 1,642 unaccounted-for personnel, 90% were lost in Vietnam or in areas of Cambodia and Laos under Vietnam's wartime control: Vietnam-1,275 (VN-469, VS-806); Laos-307; Cambodia-53; PRC territorial waters-7.
 Over-water losses on DoD's list of No Further Pursuit cases number well over 600.

-ONGOING REORGANIZATION: Senior DoD civilian, Alisa Stack, was appointed to head a transition team, the Personnel Accounting Consolidation Task Force (PACT) that, reportedly, includes government specialists in each area to be addressed, from structure of the new agency, to the number of personnel, budget requirements, interface with other departments and agencies, and communication with the families.
+ONGOING REORGANIZATION ACTION: Senior DoD civilian, Alisa Stack, was appointed to head a transition team, the Personnel Accounting Consolidation Task Force (PACT) that, reportedly, includes government specialists in each area to be addressed, from structure of the new agency, to the number of personnel, budget requirements, interface with other departments and agencies, and communication with the families.
 Secretary of Defense Chuck Hagel and Assistant Secretary of Defense for Special Operations & Low Intensity Conflict (ASD/SOLIC) Michael Lumpkin both stated that communication with the families must be a very high priority consideration in how the new agency performs.
 Since her appointment, Ms. Stack and PACT members have been actively interviewing interested people, in and out of government, plus appear to be focused on ensuring that a wide variety of voices are heard, responsible and irresponsible, rational and irrational, so the outcome will be interesting.

 An outside firm, The Clearing, was contracted to branch out to obtain input from family members from all wars on their personal experiences in dealing with the various accounting community organizations.
 In addition to DPMO, JPAC and LSEL (specifically named in the restructure directive and by Congress), these include the Service Casualty Offices, AFDIL, and individuals within the various organizations.
 The Clearing is seeking the views of all who are willing to talk with them and can be reached via the Internet by emailing voiceofthefamilies@theclearing.com.
-Family members from all wars are urged to provide their views and, in light of the comparatively small number of Vietnam War family members affected, the League is hopeful that ALL Vietnam War families take this opportunity to remind members of PACT, The Clearing and senior DoD officials that uncertainty about Vietnam War missing men is still a significant factor for the families, much more so than remains recoveries of known dead from earlier wars and conflicts.
+Family members from all wars are urged to provide their views and, in view of the comparatively small number of Vietnam War family members affected, the League is hopeful that ALL Vietnam War families take this opportunity to remind members of PACT, The Clearing and senior DoD officials that uncertainty about Vietnam War missing men is still a significant factor for the families, much more so than remains recoveries of known dead from earlier wars and conflicts.
 The League supports accounting for losses in WWII, Korean War and Cold War, but in addition to focusing priority on Vietnam War accounting, not to its detriment.